top of page

 INTERNATIONAL SURVEY OF CHILDBIRTH-RELATED TRAUMA

 Being pregnant and having a baby is a time of huge physical, psychological and social changes for women.
 It is therefore a period of rapid transition and adaptation.
 Although the birth of a baby is viewed positively in most cultures, research suggests between 20 and 40% of women find childbirth traumatic and 4% of women may develop post-traumatic stress disorder (PTSD) as a result.
 Birth trauma and PTSD have a substantial impact on women and their families.
-Postpartum PTSD is highly comorbid with depression and fear of subsequent births, as well as reduced breastfeeding, poorer child development and strain on the couples relationship.
+Postpartum PTSD is associationed with depression and fear of subsequent births, as well as reduced breastfeeding, poorer child development and strain on the couple's relationship.

 The Intersect Study